<< Previous wine Next wine >>

 This unpretentious, juicy red will pair well with most any flavorful dish served on the backyard deck, at the beach or at a picnic.
 Grilled cheddar burgers with bacon, BBQ brisket or pulled pork and pressed Cajun chicken sandwiches all fit the bill.

-Each grape variety is harvested separately in small boxes during the cool morning hours and then the grapes are de-stemmed and crushed.
-The skins mix with the juice before and after fermentation for fourteen days.
-The temperature during fermentation is kept to a medium level (about 25C or 77F) in order to extract a bit more tannin from the skins.
-The wine undergoes malolactic fermentation and ageing for three months in stainless steel tanks before the different grape varieties (Monastrell, Syrah, Tempranillo and Merlot) are blended prior to an additional 2-3 months of ageing in tanks before bottling.
+Each variety is harvested separately in small boxes during the cool morning hours, then destemmed and crushed.
+The skins soak with the juice for fourteen days with a low temperature during fermentation (about 25C or 77F) in order to extract more tannin from the skins.
+The varietal wines rest for three months in stainless steel tanks before the different grape varieties (Monastrell, Syrah, and Merlot) are blended prior to an additional 2-3 months of aging also in tanks before bottling.

 LOCATION, SOIL, CLIMATE:

-The vineyards are located within the Yecla DO in Zone 8, within Murcia in southeastern Spain.
-The vineyards are in the Campo Arriba district of Yecla, at 713 meters (2,339 ft.) elevation.
-Monastrell is called Mourvédre in France, Mataro in Italy, and Monastrell in the New World.
-It is the most planted grape in the area and is the second most planted red grape in Spain.
-Yecla's higher altitude makes it significantly cooler than neighboring Jumilla, and the resulting wines are more aromatic, with a more fresh, easy-to-drink character.
-The area's soils are composed of limestone and chalk with clay and gravel subsoils.
-Poor in organic matter, the soils are deep and have good drainage.
+The vineyards are located in the Campo Abajo subdistrict of DO Yecla, within the Murcia province of southeastern Spain.
+Yecla's altitude (2300+ ft.) makes it significantly cooler than neighboring DO Jumilla, and the resulting wines are more aromatic, with a fresh, easy-to-drink character.
+The area's soils are composed of limestone and chalk with deep clay and gravel subsoils, poor in organic matter but with good drainage.
 The clay subsoil retains water, essential for the health of the vine in this arid climate.
-Due to the low content of nutrients in the soil, the vines have low vigor and yields are only 2 kilograms (4.4 lbs.) of fruit per vine, which produces smaller berries with a higher skin-to-juice ratio.
+Here, the extreme growing environment makes for low yields and smaller berries with a higher skin-to-juice ratio.
 For climate, the area's average temperature from May-October is 66F, with only 13 inches of rain per year.
-The climate is Mediterranean with a light Continental influence due to region's higher altitude.
-The Mediterranean Sea's cool breezes help moderate the arid and sunny climate.
-The area receives a high amount of sunshine per year (3,893 hours).
+The Mediterranean Sea helps moderate the arid and sunny climate, which receives 3,893 hours of sunshine per year.